kmiloconk/GrimmchildCoopMod/README.md

 **Version 1.0.0**

-Turn the original Grimmchild into a fully playable character controlled by a second player.
+Cooperative Mod to turn the original Grimmchild into a fully playable character controlled by a second player.

 ## Features